Ecclesiastical Insurance Group plc Tax Strategy

 New tax legislation, public disclosure requirements, accounting standards and other regulations or changes to them represent a tax risk to Ecclesiastical where we are unaware of the change or we interpret the change to legislation incorrectly.

 This is the risk that we make an error in the reporting of our tax obligations, resulting in interest and penalty costs.

 This is the risk that we treat a new type of transaction incorrectly, in the reporting of our tax obligations, as a result of misinterpretation of existing legislation.

 This is the risk that we do not meet the expectations of our stakeholders in respect of our approach to tax, or that we do not adapt effectively to changes in those expectations.

-A key way we manage our corporation tax risk is by outsourcing certain compliance processes to internationally recognised accountancy firms.
-Our employees involved in performing a tax management service for Ecclesiastical maintain a regular dialogue with our external tax advisors, throughout the year, to ensure they are aware of developments within the business.
+A key way we manage our corporation tax risk is by outsourcing certain compliance processes to internationally-recognised accountancy firms.
+Our employees involved in performing a tax management service for Ecclesiastical maintain a regular dialogue with our external tax advisers, throughout the year, to ensure they are aware of developments within the business.

 Ecclesiastical is committed to transparent, open and proactive communication with HMRC and other tax authorities, working collaboratively to ensure that we fulfil all our tax obligations in each jurisdiction.